ChromiteExabyte/mindat_api_test/README.md

-# mindat_api_test_GUI
+#
-Unofficial GUI implementation with tkinter for the Mindat API.
+Unofficial attempt at GUI implementation with tkinter for the Mindat API and maybe some helpful aysnc snippets for further use.

 This repository is not officially associated with Mindat or OpenMindat.
+The project is wonderful and complex.
 Official links here:

 **Mindat API Documentation:
 https://api.mindat.org/schema/redoc/**